splor-mg/sqlite-carga-despesa/README.md

-# SQLite - Carga Despesa do DadosMG
+# SQLite

-## Instruções de instalação e manipulações básicas do DuckDB no Windows
+## Instalação no Windows

+Após clonar o projeto, seguir as etapas a seguir.

 ### Criar ambiente virtual do projeto